Deleted-0970/ConnectX/README.md

 4. Find a friend to play with (this is a 2 player game)

-5. run 'java Client.java` to start a game of ConnectX!
+5. run `java Client.java` to start a game of ConnectX!